|Distance||312 miles (504 km)|

 |Direct train||Yes, there are 12 direct trains a day|

 |Train companies||Deutsche Bahn, Deutsche Bahn with connection or FlixTrain|

-Trains from Berlin to Munich cover the 312 miles (504 km) long trip taking on average 4 h 55 min with our travel partners like Deutsche Bahn, Deutsche Bahn with connection or FlixTrain.
+Trains from Berlin to Munich cover the 312 miles (504 km) long trip taking on average 4 h 48 min with our travel partners like Deutsche Bahn, Deutsche Bahn with connection or FlixTrain.
 Normally, there are 12 trains operating per day, including direct services available.
-You can get the cheapest train tickets for this journey for as low as £16, but the average price of train tickets is £24.
+You can get the cheapest train tickets for this trip for as low as £16, but the average price of train tickets is £32.
 Travellers depart most frequently from Berlin Hbf and arrive in München Hbf.

 Deutsche Bahn (DB) is the main operator of train services in Germany, making on average 40, 000 journeys per day.
-A special feature of Deutsche Bahn is its wide range of ticket types, savings offers including Super Saver, Saver, and Flexible fares and discount cards like the Bahncard 25, 50 and 100, which you can also use for your train between Berlin and Munich.
+A special feature of Deutsche Bahn is its wide range of ticket types, savings offers including Super Saver, Saver, and Flexible fares and discount cards like the Bahncard 25, 50 and 100, which you can also use for your train to Munich from Berlin.
 DB uses different types of trains such as the ICE (Intercity Express), IC (Intercity), EC (Eurocity), IRE (Interregio-Express), RE (Regional Express) and RB (Regionalbahn) on its routes, which differ in terms of comfort and the time required to travel.
 For example, while toilets are standard amenities, services like an onboard restaurant or free WiFi are only available on certain trains.

 Berlin to Munich train information with Deutsche Bahn:

 Deutsche Bahn has updated its ticket policies due to the coronavirus.
 Keep these in mind when booking your Deutsche Bahn tickets from Berlin to Munich and when travelling by train: